+Fossenvue.
 In 1875, Miller and six friends and family members founded Fossenvue, a lakeside summer campground at what is now Caywood Point on Seneca Lake’s eastern shore, directly across the lake from Lochland.
 For one month each summer from 1875 until 1901, the intellectual life of Lochland would migrate to Fossenvue in summer garb.
 Intellectuals and reformers would linger there, enjoying recreational activities, fresh local food, and cultured discussion.

 In 1878, Miller attended the convention of the New York Freethinkers Association in Watkins, now Watkins Glen.
 When the sex radical Josephine Tilton and two others were arrested for selling the marriage reform tract Cupid’s Yokes, Miller paid Tilton’s bail—only to renege after reading Cupid’s Yokes and finding it repellent.
 Refusing further offers of bail, Tilton spent an extended period in the Watkins jail, seeking to maximize the village’s costs as a protest.

+Involvement in Founding of William Smith College.
 In the early 1900s, Miller and other pioneer feminists persuaded William Smith to make the largest donation of his life—approximately $500,000, about $12 million today—to endow a new college for women that would offer a complete liberal education, seldom offered to women at the time.
 William Smith College opened in 1908, with Miller making occasional contributions toward the new institution’s operating costs.

-Miller died on May 22, 1911, aged 88.
+Miller died on May 22, 1911, aged eighty-eight.